attemoi/MoistureBot/README.md

   - **AutoInviteJoin:** automatically join group chats when invited.
   - **AutoReconnect:** automatically check connection every 10 minutes and reconnect and join favorite rooms if needed.
   - **GameInviteReply:** automatically reply to game lobby invites with random message sequences selected from an xml file.
+  - **EmbedlyUrlInfo:** reply to video urls with title using [embed.ly](http://embed.ly/) API.
   - **SQLiteChatLogger:** log chat messages and urls to SQLite database.
-  - **EmbedlyUrlInfo:** reply to video urls with title using [embed.ly](http://embed.ly/) API.
+  - **UrlHistoryCommand:** Displays last 20 urls from chat log when user types !urlhistory.
+  - **HistoryCommand:** Displays last 20 messages from chat log when user types !history.

 ## License